 - In a large saucepan, melt the butter, coconut oil, honey and sugar over a low heat, stirring well to combine and to dissolve the sugar.

-- Remove the pan from the heat and add the oats and fruit.
+- Remove the pan from the heat and add the oats and fruit mix.
 Stir thoroughly.

 - Spoon the mixture into the baking tin and push into the corners.
-Smooth the surface with the back of a spoon.
+Smooth the surface with the back of a spoon, pressing down to compress.